Have you ever heard that WordPress usually sets certain cookies automatically, and plugins may do the same?

 Particularly a simple WordPress plugin from Germany to add a GDPR cookie banner.
 The extension has countless templates and content blockers to load YouTube embeds only after confirmation, for example.
 The ideal solution if you don’t want to worry about the issue unnecessarily.

 Use a handy WordPress cookie banner plugin now to protect yourself against violations regarding the GDPR.
-Such violations can be really expensive and therefore problematic for any kind of website.
+Such violations can be costly and therefore problematic for any kind of website.
 If you want to prevent possible lawsuits, you can choose the appropriate consent plugin for WordPress here and inform your users about the storage of cookies according to the guidelines.

 1. Real Cookie Banner